mazwat/mazwat.github.io/oop-lm.md

 Another way to understand the application of inheritance is how it is represented in Unity.
 The ``MonoBehaviour`` class is a parent of most scripts, as it is automatically parented when you create a script in Unity.
 Any child say ``pubVar`` in the example has access to the principle Monobehaviour methods like ``Start()`` and ``Update()`` as well as a range of others.

 ## Polymorphism

+Polymorphism is another way to work with inheritance.
+Say we have a parent and a series of children.
+They all have methods of the same name but with different outputs.
 ```c#
 class  Fruit  // Base class (parent)
 {